gituser103/macropy/README.md

       When the macro is invoked with parameters a corresponding text substitution is made.

 I have used macro.py on C source files to expand complex macros in a readable fashion.
+The program macro.py is written in a subset of Python 2.
+I have successfully translated the source code into C++ code using the program shedskin.

 It may be necessary to strip comments from the source
 before invoking macro.py.
 This can be achieved on Linux as follows: